2022 Chinese New Year Day is on Tuesday, February 1, 2022

 Chinese New Year Day - 2022 Year of the Tiger

+What is the animal sign for Chinese New Year 2022?
 2022 is the year of the Black Water Tiger.
-2022 Chinese New Year Day is on Tuesday, February 1, 2022, in China time zone.
+2022 Chinese New Year Day is on Tuesday, February 1, 2022, in the China time zone.
 The Chinese New Year's Eve is on Monday, January 31, 2022.
 They are national holidays in China.
 Usually, the New Year holiday is at least five days long from Chinese New Year's eve.
 Plus Saturday and Sunday, the legal holiday could expand to seven days long.

-On the Chinese New Year day, the Chinese eat breakfast without meat from the New Year's Eve leftover.
+On Chinese New Year's day, the Chinese eat breakfast without meat from the New Year's Eve leftover.
 At noon, they have to worship the Spirit of the House with simple animal sacrifices, vegetables, and rice.
-In the evening, they worship family ancestors again with full dinner food.
+In the evening, they worship family ancestors again with a full dinner food.

 Chinese New Year Day - Red Envelope